sportiduino/sportiduino/docs/en/Cards.md

 #### Config Master Card

 Writes the number (if > 0), settings byte, antenna gain (if ≥ 2 and ≤ 7) and new password to the station.

 This card is reusable.

+#### Password Master Card

+Writes the new password to the station.

+This card is reusable.

+#### Authentication Password Master Card

+Writes the password (4 bytes) for Ntag authentication to the station.

+This card is reusable.